citizenlabsgr/website/README.md

 We are using [Hugo](https://themes.gohugo.io/), an open source static site generator written in Go.
 Hugo is a general-purpose website framework.
 Hugo provides improved performance, security and ease of use.

-Updates to the beta site will take place after significant development changes.

-**Ongoing Development:**

-To address issues and functionality that have come up over time regarding the current website we have begun development on the `fresh-design` branch.

-More background on how Hugo works and [how to make changes to website.](contributing.md)

 **Project Guides:**
 * [@allen](https://citizenlabs.slack.com/messages/@allen/)
 * [@brandon](https://citizenlabs.slack.com/messages/@brandon/)